The Solicitors Regulation Authority (SRA) Standards and Regulations replace the SRA Handbook from 25 November 2019.

 - a Code of Conduct for Firms

-Read SRA guidance to help solicitors and firms adapt to the Standards and Regulations
+Read SRA guidance on the Standards and Regulations

-From 25 November 2019 all firms must display the SRA’s digital badge on their website.
-It’s a key way for firms to show they’re regulated by the SRA.
+All firms with a website must display the SRA’s digital badge.
+It’s a key way for firms to show they are regulated by the SRA.

-The SRA has created videos and guidance to help you get ready for the changes.
+The SRA has created videos and guidance on understanding the Accounts Rules.

-- it will be easier for you to do pro bono work
+- it is easier for you to do pro bono work

-- you'll be able to offer non-reserved legal services to third parties outside the organisation you work for
+- you can offer non-reserved legal services to third parties outside the organisation you work for

-The SRA has created specific guidance for solicitors working in the not-for-profit sector.
-It will help you understand how the Standards and Regulations apply to that sector.
+The SRA has created guidance for solicitors working in the not-for-profit sector.

-Under the Standards and Regulations you’ll be able to work in new ways.
-For example, you could be an SRA-regulated:
+Under the Standards and Regulations, you could be an SRA-regulated:

 - freelance solicitor who only offers non-reserved services